 WordPress plugins are required for a variety of reasons.
-They provide a plethora of features and functionality that your site would not otherwise have.
+They provide many features and functionality that your site would not otherwise have.

-Using plugins, you can modify an existing site to better meet your needs and serve your visitors.
-However, you’ve most likely heard that having too many WordPress plugins on your website is a negative thing.
+Using plugins, you can modify an existing site to meet your needs better and serve your visitors.
+However, you’ve probably heard that having too many WordPress plugins on your website is negative.

 With over 50,000 plugins available, it’s easy to install a few too many to your pages.